Allied Warships

 8 Aug 1942

 USS Nautilus (Lt.Cdr.
 W.H.
-Brockman) departs Pearl Harbour for her 2nd war patrol together with USS Argonaut.
+Brockman) departed from Pearl Harbor for her 2nd war patrol together with USS Argonaut.
 They were to transport and land marine commandos on Makin in the Gilbert Islands.
 The convoy arrived off Makin on 16 August; and at 0330hours the next day, the marines began landing.
 Their rubber rafts were swamped by the sea and most of the outboard motors drowned.
 The Japanese either forewarned or extraordinarily alert because of the activity on Guadalcanal-gave the Americans a warm reception.
 Snipers were hidden in the trees and the landing beaches were in front of the Japanese forces instead of behind them as planned.
 By midnight of 10 August, all but 30 of the troops had been recovered.
-Both submarines arrived back at Pearl Harbour on 26 August 1942.
+Both submarines arrived back at Pearl Harbor on 26 August 1942.

 15 Sep 1942